The-going/evlproject/content/core/_index.md

 - file proxy.
-Linux-based dual kernel systems are nasty by design: the huge set of GPOS features is always visible to applications but they are not allowed to use it when they carry out real-time work with the help of the co-kernel, such as manipulating files created by the main kernel.
-So much for using `printf(3)` in some time-sensitive loop in this case.
+Linux-based dual kernel systems are nasty by design: the huge set of GPOS features is always visible to applications but they should not to use it when they carry out real-time work with the help of the autonomous core, or risk unbounded response time.
+Because such exclusion includes manipulating files created by the main kernel: so much for using `printf(3)` in some time-sensitive loop in this case.
 The file proxy should help in easing the pain, by channeling file output through the _vfs_ in a way that keeps the real-time side happy.
 Although the proxy is technically part of the element framework in EVL because it is represented by a device in the file system, applications could resort to a pure user-space implementation for roughly the same purpose, even if in a much more convoluted way.
 So the file proxy is considered a utility, not an element per se.

 - trace channel.
 We need a way to emit traces from applications through the main kernel's FTRACE mechanism for debugging purpose,